-Tropical Depression Eleven (Formerly Invest 95L)
+Tropical Depression Eleven

-- The tropical wave located in the eastern Atlantic continued to produce showers and thunderstorms today and Tropical Depression Eleven developed at 5 PM ET. - The center of Tropical Depression Eleven is about 1,500 miles east of the Lesser Antilles, or about halfway between Africa and the Caribbean, moving to the west at 16 mph. - Maximum sustained winds are only at 35 mph, but some strengthening to a tropical storm is forecast over the next 48 hours. - As the system heads northwest later this week, the environment is forecast to be unfavorable and the system is expected to weaken and likely dissipate. - After the islands, the forecast gets uncertain and will likely depend on if the system survives.
-There will be at least some opportunity for it to turn north and out to sea early next week, but a weak, remnant system may continue northwest. - The next name on the list is Josephine.
+- The tropical depression continues to gradually organize, but remains below tropical storm strength. - The center of Tropical Depression 11 is about 1,300 miles east of the Lesser Antilles/Caribbean, moving to the west at 14 mph. - Maximum sustained winds are only at 35 mph, but some strengthening to a tropical storm is forecast over the next 48 hours. - As the system heads northwest later this week north of Puerto Rico, the environment is forecast to be unfavorable and the system is expected to weaken.
+It is possible it dissipates entirely. - After the islands, the forecast gets uncertain and will likely depend on if the system survives.
+There will be opportunity for it to turn north and out to sea early next week, but a weak, remnant system may continue northwest.
+The strength of a cold front over the North Atlantic is also uncertain. - The next name on the list is Josephine (JOH-seh-feen).